Configuring a Custom Rule

 Textual trigger

-The firstlast item in the search results menu always includes the note Text.
+The last item in the search results menu always includes the note Text.
 This note means that the corrector will activate the rule if it comes across text that matches the typed string of characters exactly.
 Textual triggers can be useful for complex expressions that are not included in Antidote’s dictionaries, such as a trademark or a company name.

 - The note text appears next to textual triggers in your list of custom rules.